analyticalworkflows/TeachingMaterials/README.md

 - [classes](classes/) containing a folder for each course topic;
 - [readings](readings/) containing pdfs of the required and suggested readings.

-Most of the [classes](classes/) folders contain LaTeX versions of our lecture notes.
-You can compile the _tex_ file yourself, or just look for the associated _pdf_ file.

 ## Questions and comments
 Please contact [mark.novak@oregonstate.edu](mark.novak@oregonstate.edu).